the David Austin Rose Gardens

 Wander amongst the blooms, engulfed in the unforgettable aroma of this magnificent rose garden

 The Lion Garden is so called thanks to a lion sculpture by the late Pat Austin which provides a wonderful focal point to the space.
 Four long borders mingle shrub roses, including many English Roses, with herbaceous perennials, creating a wonderful contrast of color, form, texture and scent.
 The borders are punctuated by magnificent standard tree roses, which add height and structure to the garden.

 The Long Garden forms the central core of the rose garden, with the other gardens leading from it.
 It contains our collection of old roses, which generally flower once in early summer.
 The Long Garden also includes modern shrub roses and many English Roses to extend the flowering season.
 The whole garden is interlaced with pergolas, which display many climbing and rambling roses.
 Later in the season the rambling roses produce many small hips.

 The Species Garden contains the true wild roses and their near hybrids.
 This is one of the first to flower and is at its most beautiful in early summer.
-After flowering, the hips develop and will be in full colour by the autumn.
+After flowering, the hips develop and will be in full color by fall.
 Birds can often be found in this garden, eating the seeds.
-Please ask for a free garden map when you arrive at the plant centre.
+Please ask for a free garden map when you arrive at the plant center.
 This is designed to help you enjoy the gardens and will be a pleasant reminder of your visit.